ant6n/ant6n-blog/content/blog/2017-01-11-trapflag-tracing.md

 ```

 Meanwhile, the debugger has to wait for the signal from the debuggee
-process, and once the wait it's received it can take control via the
+process, and once the signal it's received it can take control via the
 `ptrace` functionality.
 In this case, we want to step through the
 program, each time waiting for the next instruction to complete, while
 counting the number of instructions that get executed.